apache/echarts-doc/en/option/series/graph.md

 ### symbolSize(Array|string)
 Symbol size of edge ends.
 Can be an array with two item to specify two ends, or a string specifies both ends.

+### ignoreForceLayout(boolean) = false
+Whether to edge should ignore force layout to avoid being influenced by it.

 ## edges(Array)
 Alias of [links](~series-graph.links)